uprtdev/labean/README.md

 Another way is to use *automatic timeout control*.

-For example, if you only need to open firewall port temporarly to accept connection, you can set timeout for 30 or 60 seconds.
+For example, if you only need to open firewall port temporarily to accept a connection, you can set a timeout for 30 or 60 seconds.
 After making GET request you start your client and initiate a connection to the hidden service, then the timeout expires and the rule is deleted.
 Your established connection is still active, but no one else even from your IP can establish a new one without knocking again.

 ### Building and installation
 Labean is written in Go language, so you'll need Golang compiler installed in your system.
 Please refer to [official Go website](https://golang.org/doc/install) and your distro manpages to get and install Golang compiler.
 I tried to build Labean with Go 1.6 and 1.10 and everything was fine, perhaps it will work with even older versions.